robcode72/ZxWebServer/README.md

 What's new:
 --------------
 multiselect files
-Save as (zip or Bas file) for downloading a batch files.
+Save as (zip or Bas file) for downloading a multi files.
-Fixed a some bugs.
+Fixes in the code.

 What's pendding?
 ----------------